masasam/dotfiles/README.md

 ### Deploying dotfiles can be done in a moment

-After make install

-You can deploy dotfiles with
+After make install you can deploy dotfiles with this command

     make init